Do you have a dream?

 Each day, review WHY you’re doing this.
 Visualise yourself in the future when you have realised your dream – how you will look, where you will be, what you will be doing, thinking and feeling.
 Strengthen this visualisation by repeating it each day along with your WHY.
 Imagine how good you will feel.
 Anything you visualise and feel strongly positive about, your subconscious mind will try to realise for you.

 PROCRASTINATION KILLER #4 – USE THE MODEL

 If you’re new here, let me explain.
 The model is a self-coaching tool we use based on Cognitive Behaviour Therapy (CBT) – the scientifically proven best way to change mental habits and effect change.
 We use the model every day to root out unhelpful beliefs that impede our progress, then deliberately replace them with positive beliefs.
-There’s a formula for doing this – I can demonstrate The Model to you if you call me for a free consult.
+There’s a formula for doing this – I can demonstrate.

 #1 James Clear’s Atomic Habits